douyangyd/CRTpowerdist/README.md

 Remember to load the package before using the package

 ```
-library(powerdist)
+library(CRTpowerdist)
 ```

 <p>&nbsp;</p>

 # Shinyapp

-A shinyapp has been created for non-R user (https://douyang.shinyapps.io/powerdist/)
+A shinyapp has been created for non-R user (https://douyang.shinyapps.io/CRTpowerdist/)

 <p>&nbsp;</p>